blakegillon/100-days-of-code/r1-log.md

 finished JS in front end cert

 ### R1D9 Aug 3, Thursday 2017
 finished Object Orientated Programming in front end cert and started on basic algorithms up until factorializing a number.
-Completed the "Recursion in JavaScript" Codecademy excercises to retain the knowledge (hopefully).
+Started the "Recursion in JavaScript" Codecademy excercises to retain the knowledge (hopefully).